Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-1.md

 4. **Test the application and perform rolling updates:**
    - Navigate to the Azure Portal and check the application status using Azure Endpoint.
-   - Update the workflow file to initiate Action run on changes to the GitHub repository.
+   - Update the workflow file to initiate an Action run on changes to the GitHub repository.

 ## Success criteria:
 To complete this challenge successfully: